Postage stamps and postal history of Pakistan: Souvenir sheets

 The first souvenir sheet was issued for Universal Postal Union Day on 9 October 1971.
 It was an imperforate sheet valued at 70p.
 There were no leaflets or first day covers released and 10,000 sheets were printed.

 Over the years, other sheets have been released and include both perforated and imperforate sheets.
 These include the 2,500th anniversary of the Iranian Monarchy (1971), the Quaid's 50th death anniversary (1998) and the 50th anniversary of the first ascent of K-2 (2004).

 In 2005, Pakistan Post issued a souvenir sheet to raise money for the 2005 earthquake victims.
 There were 8 stamps of Rs.
 4, though the sheet was valued at Rs.
 100. The entire amount was meant for the President's Fund.
 However, the souvenir sheet was also valid for postage but for Rs.
 32 only.
-This sheet has not be given a number by the post office but catalogues list it as an issue.
+This sheet has not been given a number by the post office but catalogues list it as an issue.
 A similar issue was released in 2009 for raising funds for the prime minister's relief fund for Swat refugees.
 Like 2005, this issue was also sold for Rs.
 100/- but it contained postage stamps worth Rs.
 40/- only.

 2008 saw the release of three souvenir sheets: the first on 29th martyrdom anniversary of Zulfikar Ali Bhutto in April with the slain leader's daughter, Benazir Bhutto, who was assassination in December 2007.
 The second on the birthday celebrations of Benazir Bhutto and the third on her death anniversary.

+Pakistan Post on November 9, 2024, released a commemorative souvenir sheet honoring the esteemed Dr. Javid Iqbal.
+This special issue was remarkable not only because it celebrated Dr.Javid Iqbal's legacy but also because it was the first time Pakistan Post incorporated a QR code into a souvenir sheet.
+The innovative design of the souvenir sheet was the brainchild of two talented designers: Abu Obaidah Ayyaz and Hasnain Mahmud.
+Their creative collaboration resulted in a unique and memorable philatelic tribute to Dr. Javid Iqbal.

+In a groundbreaking move, Pakistan Post Office unveiled a distinctive triangle-shaped souvenir sheet on International Mountain Day (December 11, 2024).
+This innovative design, a first of its kind in Pakistan, was masterfully crafted by the talented duo of (Abu Obaidah Ayyaz and Abdullah Shams) Notably, this made Abdullah Shams the youngest Pakistani designer to design a souvenir sheet for Pakistan Post Office.